 Charles Dickens’ famous novel is generally seen by people as a tale of a bitter old man learning to love again.
 Those people are idiots.

-This novel is very obviously a tale of peer pressure and conformity.
+This novel/movie is very obviously a tale of peer pressure and conformity.
 Let’s take a more thorough look at the plot:

 Old Jewish man doesn’t want to celebrate Christmas and clearly just wants to be left alone.
 His nephew asks him to join him for Christmas dinner, charity collectors pester him for donations during what seems to be an economic recession, and his employee is trying to steal coal from him.
 Judging by the context of the story, this kind of behavior from Scrooge isn’t anything new, yet these people continually poke at him every Christmas to take part in the festivities and “give”.
 Who wouldn’t be irritated?

 So Scrooge goes home and just wants to go to bed.
 But no, some asshole higher power has decided that Scrooge must take part in the festivities, or else.
-Scrooge is in his bedroom minding his own damn business when his dead partner’s ghost comes in making a racket and dragging chains, which are punishment for not giving money to the poor (Calm down Obama, I can see you foaming at the mouth).
+Scrooge is in his bedroom minding his own damn business when his dead partner’s ghost comes in making a racket and dragging chains, which are punishment for not giving money to the poor.
 As if this poor old man isn’t already terrified enough, his dead partner tells him that more ghosts will visit him in the middle of the night.
 So not only are you putting this guy at risk for a heart attack, but you’re going to deprive him of sleep.
 All because he doesn’t want to celebrate Christmas.
 And Scrooge is supposed to be the bad guy here?

 This is what happens if you don’t support ObamaCare.